deepakchaudhari/CodingPatterns/index.md

-## Welcome to Coding Patterns
+# Welcome to Coding Patterns

-Coding interviews in not about going through 50-75 coding interview questions and resite them its about the Data Strucures and algorithm patterns.
+Coding interviews in not about going through 50-75 coding interview questions and recite them its about the Data Strucures and algorithm patterns.
 Below are some coding patterns with examples

 # String
 ## Sliding Window